ceos-seo/data_cube_ui/docs/ui_install.md

 ---

 Q:
-> I'm getting a "too many connections" error when I visit a UI page.
+> I'm getting a "too many connections" error when I run a task in the UI, such as
 >
-> OR
->
-> I am receiving error messages stating that there are too many connections to Postgres,
-> such as the following error message:
->
 > ```org.postgresql.util.PSQLException: FATAL: sorry, too many clients already.```
->
-> How can this be fixed?

 A:
 > The Celery worker processes have opened too many connections for your database setup.